lrkrol/SEREEGA/docs/README.md

 %                    zeros(nsources, 3) if no meaning default is available
 %     .pos         - nsources x 3 xyz MNI coordinates of each source
 %     .chanlocs    - channel information in EEGLAB format
+%     .atlas       - nsources x 1 cell of strings containing the atlas,
+%                    i.e. indciating the name of the corresponding region
+%                    for each source
 ```

-If the lead field does not come with a meaning default orientation, set the defaults to all zeros to force a manual orientation.
+If the lead field does not come with a meaningful default orientation, set the defaults to all zeros to force a manual orientation.

+Each entry in the atlas must start with one of the three generic categories that SEREEGA recognises: Brain, Eye, or Muscle (not case sensitive).
+If the lead field does not come with a meaningful atlas, simply only indicate one of these three.
+Use `utl_sanitize_atlas` to make sure the final atlas format is compatible with other SEREEGA functions.

 Note that SEREEGA's standard plotting functions calculate a brain boundary based on dipole locations.
 The accuracy of these plots thus depend on the resolution of the lead field.
 Alternatively, there are two `_dipplot` plotting functions functions which use a standard head model as backdrop.